waylonggggg/tp/docs/DeveloperGuide.md

 ### Editing a student

 1. Editing an existing student's name, phone, email and address.
     1. Prerequisites: List all students using the `list` command.
-Multiple students in the list and name is not `Clark Kent`.
+Multiple students in the list and `Clark Kent` is not in the list.
+It is okay for the edited student's original name to be Clark Kent
     2. Test case: `edit_s 1 n/Clark Kent p/99999999 e/e0000000@u.nus.edu a/Raffles Hall 22/B/2`
        Expected: The first student's name is changed to `Clark Kent`.
 The updated student details are shown in the list.
-    3. Test case: `edit_s 1 n/Clark Kent`
+    3. Test case: `edit_s 2 n/Clark Kent`
        Expected: No student is edited.
-Error details are shown in the status message as the edit did not change the student.
+Error details are shown in the status message as Clark Kent already exists in the list.
     4. Test case: `edit_s 0 n/Josh Yoseph`
        Expected: No student is edited.
 Error details shown in the status message as the index is out of the student list.
     5. Other test cases to try: `edit_s 1 n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)